Employment law- Office bullying & Harassment

 - having your promotion or training opportunities blocked;

 - being constantly threatened about your job security.

 What is harassment?

 Harassment, as defined in the Equality Act 2010 is unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual.

 The relevant protected characteristics are age, disability, gender reassignment, race, religion or belief, sex and sexual orientation.
-For example, you may have a disability, and claiming harassment after being frequently teased and humiliated about that disability.

 Under the Equality Act, employers are also responsible for their staff who harass other employees, but can escape such liability if they can demonstrate that they took reasonable practical steps to prevent the harassment from happening.

 Some of the classic signs of harassment include: